 - Faculty and post-doctoral applicants must hold engineering appointments in an ABET accredited institution, and faculty from two-year colleges must teach STEM-related courses.

-- Faculty applicants must have held their appointment for five years or less.
+- Faculty applicants must have held their appointment for five years or less - this includes applicants who have changed careers and are new to their faculty appointments.

 - Must be a US citizen or permanent resident.